 These muffs are the property of H.C.
 Small holes have been drilled into the earmuff cup to personalize or identify the owner of this device.
 Unfortunately, attenuation is sacrificed and these muffs need to be removed from service.
-Be inspect earmuffs careful to for unintentional, and sometimes intentional, modification that can defeat the attenuation.
+Be careful to inspect earmuffs for unintentional, and sometimes intentional, modification that can defeat the attenuation.